 The prompt was created with Levi in mind, particularly because people were rather heavily ‘shipping him with Otra D’Angelo.
 Therefore, I had to come up with some way for him to do something good for everyone.
-Also, this would get this poor ADHD-addled guy out of his own personal zone and show that, deep under his tics and his weirdnesses, he really does care.
+Also, this would get this poor ADHD-addled guy out of his own personal zone.
+And it would show that, deep under his tics and his weirdnesses, he really does care.

 And so, on September 2, 3110, Levi makes interdimensional pie #49 for everyone.
-Plus I got to put my birthday into the timeline.
+Plus this is how I got to put my birthday into the timeline.
+Really.
 Don’t ask how old I’ll be. 😉

 Before I began writing Star Trek fan fiction, I had a time travel series in a kind of embryonic state.
 The inventor of the technology, who would be the director and also a bit of a difficult person, but also the lover to Otra D’Angelo, was to have the name Levi Cavendish.
 But then I started writing Trek fan fiction, and Levi turned out quite differently.
 I like him a lot better these days.
 He’s really gotten a lot more character development in Multiverse II, including becoming temporally paradoxical, and vanishing from existence.

 He is also, along with Otra, the developer of Otric Theory.
 Levi named it after her, an act that he does not recognize was out of affection.
 But at least Otra knows.